Login

 Email:

 Bostock has been living in Israel since 1987.
-His works have been performed by the Israel Contemporary Players, the Israel Philharmonic Orchestra, the Israel Contemporary String Quartet, the Musica Nova Ensemble, and the Tasmanian Symphony Orchestra.
+His works have been performed by the Israel Contemporary Players, Ensemble Meitar, the Israel Philharmonic Orchestra, the Israel Contemporary String Quartet, the Musica Nova Ensemble, the Arko Symphonic Project, and the Tasmanian Symphony Orchestra.

 In September 2008, his work Music for Eight Instruments was performed by the Israel Contemporary Players, at the Rebecca Crown Auditorium in Jerusalem, as part of the Israeli Music Festival.
 Bostock has twice been the recipient of the ACUM prize, in 2004 for his work When Thou My Love Who for tape and small ensemble, and in 2000 for his String Quartet No. 1.

 In April 2000, Bostock took part in the ACOF workshops conducted by the Tasmanian Symphony Orchestra and the Australian Music Centre.
 His work Enneagram for Orchestra, was performed by the Tasmanian Symphony Orchestra in June 2000.
-Musica Nova (Israel) commissioned his Concerto for Chamber Orchestra, giving the premiere performance in June 1999.
 In 1996 his work In Memoriam for Symphony Orchestra was among three finalists in a competition honouring the 60th birthday of the Israel Philharmonic Orchestra.

 In 2005 and 2002, Bostock received grants enabling him to release two discs of his compositions: Seeing Sky, a recording of compositions and spontaneous improvisations for piano solo, and Works 1993 - 2001.
 His works are published by the Israel Music Institute and the Israel Music Centre and are available from the Australian Music Centre library.